rhansen2/dyndao/README.md

 *DISCLAIMER*

 This package is a work in progress.
-While the package is regularly tested on production workloads, please use it at your own risk.
+While much of the code is regularly tested on production workloads, please use it at your own risk.
 Suggestions and patches are welcome.
-I reserve the right to change the API at any time.
-Please ensure any pull requests are go fmt'd and are (relatively) clean when run against gometalinter.
+Currently, I reserve the right to refactor the API at any time.

+If you find yourself using this package to do cool things, please let me know.
+:-)

 Currently, basic support for SQLite, MySQL, and Oracle are included.
 If you intend on working with MySQL, please be sure to check out the 'columntype' branch for github.com/go-sql-driver/mysql

+Support for additional database drivers is planned.

 *MOTIVATION*

-Most ORMs perceive the database world as a static state of affairs.
-Go's relatively static nature makes writing an ORM a bit different than in more dynamic languages, like Perl and Python.

-Code generators alleviate some of the pain but in some situations, there is still much left to be desired. dyndao is driven by the requirement for schemas to be completely dynamic.
-This offers additionally flexibility at a cost to performance.
+dyndao started out due to the fact that Go lacks a 'very dynamic' ORM, and the author had some requirements for dynamic schemas and a vision for multiple database support.

+Despite the additional cost of supporting a complex 'object' type in Go, this package is presently suitable for the author's needs.

 See github.com/rbastic/dyndao/schema for how dyndao handles dynamic schemas.